gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

     // Note that it's possible to mix asynchronous and synchronous execution models;
     // they happily coexist in terms of concurrency.
-    // In this example, that useful property is used for a gradual code migration.
+    // In the current example, this useful property is used for a gradual code migration.

     public void AddWorkItem(int item)
     {